 9 injured in shooting near beach in Hollywood, Florida

 HOLLYWOOD, Fla.
-(AP) — Nine people were injured Monday evening when gunfire erupted along a beachside promenade in Hollywood, Florida, sending people frantically running for cover along the crowded beach on Memorial Day.
+(AP) — Nine people were injured when gunfire erupted along a beachside promenade in Hollywood, Florida, sending people frantically running for cover along the crowded beach on Memorial Day.

-Several of the wounded were taken to a children’s hospital, police spokesperson Deanna Bettineschi said.

-The nine people hurt included six adults and three children, according to Yanet Obarrio Sanchez, a spokesperson for Memorial Healthcare System.
+The nine people hurt Monday evening included six adults and three children, according to Yanet Obarrio Sanchez, a spokesperson for Memorial Healthcare System.
 All of the victims were in stable condition, she said.

+Several of the wounded were taken to a children’s hospital, Bettineschi said.

-Bettineschi said the shooting happened shortly before 7 p.m.
+The shooting happened shortly before 7 p.m., Bettineschi said.
 A fight broke out, at least one gun was pulled and shots were fired.
 At least one person was in custody, but police were looking for more suspects.

 Police Chief Chris O’Brien said thousands of people were in the area and dozens of police officers responded, including some who were nearby.